 Almost too quiet.

 The birds were dead silent.
 The leaves barely rustled.
 It wasn’t until the patrol made its way back up the ravine toward camp that he heard the crack of twigs and the heavy thuds of pawsteps.
 Tigerstrike’s yellow eyes narrowed and he parted his jaws to inhale deeply.
 There were no rival scents here; but there was a fresh cat-scent that did not belong to any of his patrolmates.
 Then, before he could react, he saw Hawkpaw sprinting at break-neck speed toward them.
 The broad, dark tabby lifted his tail to flag him down and stepped before him.
 “Hawkpaw!”
 The warrior called, surprise flitting across his face.
 “What are you doing?”
 What the hell WAS he doing?
 A part of him wanted to believe it was some sort of wacked stamina training Kass had given him, but his eyes were wide and his fur stood on end.
 Now that he was closer, Tigerstrike noticed blood trickling from hairless, wounded slashes on his tense frame.
 The unfamiliar but unmistakable stench of fresh blood hit his nose.
 Immediately, he unsheathed his claws and felt the fur across his spine prickle.

-- This reply was modified 4 months, 1 week ago by Rookfall.
+- This reply was modified 6 months, 2 weeks ago by Phena.

 “Destiny isn't a path any cat follows blindly.
 It is always a matter of choice, and sometimes the heart speaks loudest.
 Listen to your heart, because that's where your true destiny lies.”